 Are you reading a left wing, right wing, progressive, green publication or site?
 What agenda is being pushed?

-The Guardian website is (in my opinion) Left and Green politically and culturally, both in its news priorities and commentary.
+The Guardian news website is (in my opinion) Left and Green politically and culturally, both in its news priorities and commentary.
 The Australian is Right leaning.
 The Sydney Morning Herald probably sees itself as culturally ‘progressive’, economically conservative and, over all, slightly Left of centre.
 It is helpful to understand the author/publisher’s/blogger’s intention.

 The approach and tone of your comment in reply will be better informed and framed by that understanding.
 I make a habit of reading a diverse number of publications to help me think through a subject.